MayyaGorsh/Transliteration-transducer/README.md

 # Hiragana-to-Russian Transliteration System

 This project is a **transliteration system for Japanese Hiragana**, converting it into Russian pronunciation using Unicode-based rules and context-sensitive logic.
-Japanese pronunciation and transliteration are **highly context-dependent**.
-A rule-based transducer allows accurate modeling of the following phenomena:
+Japanese pronunciation and transliteration are highly context-dependent.
+A **rule-based transducer with states** allows accurate modeling of the following phenomena:

 ## How It Works